 One investor specified a dollar figure he would need in order to move forward with his real estate retirement.
 Eric Kottner wants a net worth of $2.5 million and $250,000 per year in passive income by the time he turns 45.
 However, he didn’t specify if he would continue expanding from there, shift his focus to other entrepreneurial endeavors, or enjoy a traditional retirement.

 Shift in Focus

 The third category of real estate retirement is when an investor hits a specified “retirement number,” but rather than setting off into the sunset, they give themselves the permission to shift their focus to something else.

 Melvin Music wants $1,000 per day for the rest of his life.
 It is more than he needs, but he wants that amounts so that he can “do a lot of good and help out a lot of folks.”

-Lia Martinez wants $5,000 per month, which she is on pace to achieve by August 2018.
+Lia Martinez wants $5,000 per month before her real estate retirement, which she is on pace to achieve by August 2018.
 Outstanding!
-Then, her plan is to move to Peru and shift her focus to other work while maintaining her current real estate portfolio.
+Then, her plan is to move to Peru and shift her focus to other work, while maintaining her current real estate portfolio.

 Julia Bykhovskaia, having a go big or go home mentality, wants a net worth of $20 million and a passive income of $500,000.
 Her reasoning for this goal is not to achieve it and be idle.
 It is because she wants the freedom to do what she wants (personally and work-wise), when she wants and with whomever she wants.
 Also, to be able to help people that she loves and to contribute to the causes she cares about.

 Even if you never foresee your own real estate retirement, written goals are super beneficial for real estate entrepreneurs!
 This, of course, includes how much money you need to invest and/or save to feel comfortable walking away from the biz.
 It’s never too early to start planning!
 Keep a list of both long and short-term goals and, like many of the entrepreneurs above, let the sky be the limit!